common-workflow-lab/2020-works-workshop-mpi-cwl/presentation.md

 ![:sec_slide](What do you all think?)

+???
+Speaker: Rupe

+I'll mention some issues we know about, sum up, and ask for your thoughts.

 ---
 # Limitations

-We have given the Common Workflow *Language* only a very simple model of an MPI program: the number of processes to start
+We have given the Common Workflow *Language* only a very simple model of an MPI program: the number of processes to start.

 Users of HPC codes often need to consider:

-- hybric parallelism, e.g. OpenMP,
+- hybrid parallelism, e.g. OpenMP;

-- Node memory architecture
+- node memory architecture + process placement;

-- Use of hyperthreads
+- use of hyperthreads

+- MPI implementation-dependent things (*e.g.* progress engine threads)

-For now, we can set these via the reference runner's platform configuration file, but that applies across all tools run by invocation
+For now, we can set these via the reference runner's platform configuration file, but that applies across **all** tools run by invocation.

-We have "deferred this to future work", although our feeling is that this could be tackled with the overrides feature of the reference runner
+We have "deferred this to future work", although our feeling is that this could be tackled with the overrides feature of the reference runner.

 Other suggestions would be appreciated!

 ???

 Speaker: Rupe

 The number of processes is probably the most important parameter but everyone who's been doing HPC for a while knows there's a lot more